QMCPACK/qmcpack/docs/installation.rst

   ::

+    BUILD_AFQMC            ON/OFF(default).
+Build the Auxiliary-Field Quantum Monte Carlo (AFQMC) feature BUILD_AFQMC_WITH_NCCL  ON/OFF(default).
+Enable the optimized code path using NVIDIA Collective Communications Library (NCCL) in AFQMC.
+                           AFQMC and CUDA features required to enable this feature.
+    BUILD_AFQMC_HIP        ON/OFF(default).
+Enable HIP accelerated code paths in AFQMC.
+AFQMC feature required to enable this feature.
     ENABLE_TIMERS          ON(default)/OFF.
 Enable fine-grained timers.
 Timers are on by default but at level coarse to avoid potential slowdown in tiny systems.
                            For systems beyond tiny sizes (100+ electrons) there is no risk.